Wytamma/GISAIDR/README.md

 ## Known Issues

 There's currently a bug in the GISAID client-server state that limits the number of results returned from `query()` to 50.
-I'm looking into solutions but for now we just have to page through the results 50 at at time...
+I'm looking into solutions but for now we just have to page through the results 50 at a time...

 ## Installation